ascott1/ethical-web-dev/web-apps-for-everyone/02-progressive-enhancement.md

 While those of us developing for the web often have nice hardware and speedy web connections, that may not be true for many of our potential users.
 Those in developing or rural areas may have limited or outdated devices and slow connections.
 In 2015 the Facebook development team began participating in [2G Tuesdays](http://www.businessinsider.com/facebook-2g-tuesdays-to-slow-employee-internet-speeds-down-2015-10), which allows them to experience their applications as though they are being served over these slower networks.
 I would encourage you to do the same.

 Today's browser development tools [allow us to mimic network conditions](https://developers.google.com/web/tools/chrome-devtools/profile/network-performance/network-conditions), experiencing what it is like for these users to access our sites.
-We will explore these topics in greater detail in the a forthcoming title in this series.
+We will explore the topic of web performance in greater detail in the an upcoming title in this series.

 ![screenshot of the network connectivity tools in Google Chrome](img/network-connectivity-chrome.png)